Azure-Samples/openai-end-to-end-baseline/README.md

     - Azure OpenAI: Standard, GPT-35-Turbo, 25K TPM
     - Storage Accounts: Two instances
     - App Service Plans: P1v3 (AZ), three instances
-    - TODO: This is the list from "Basic" -- What's missing for Baseline?
+    - TODO (P2): This is the list from "Basic" -- What's missing for Baseline?

 - Your deployment user must have the following permissions at the subscription scope.